 The following bar chart and table are intended to help you understand the risks of investing in the Portfolio.
 The bar chart shows how the performance of the Portfolio has varied from one calendar year to another over the periods shown.
 The table shows how the average annual total returns of the Portfolio compare with those of its target index and other comparative indexes, which have investment characteristics similar to those of the Portfolio.
-The Spliced Mid Cap Index reflects the performance of the MSCI US Mid Cap 450 Index through January 30, 2013, and the CRSP US Mid Cap Index thereafter.
+The VVIF Real Estate Spliced Index reflects the performance of the MSCI US REIT Index through January 18, 2018, and the MSCI US Investable Market Real Estate 25/50 Index thereafter.
+The inception date for the MSCI US Investable Market Real Estate 25/50 Index was September 1, 2016.
+Index returns are not provided prior to that date.
 The Portfolio's returns are net of its expenses but do not reflect additional fees and expenses that are deducted by the annuity or life insurance program through which you invest.
 If such fees and expenses were included in the calculation of the Portfolio's returns, the returns would be lower.
 Keep in mind that the Portfolio's past performance does not indicate how the Portfolio will perform in the future.
-Updated performance information is available on our website for Financial Advisors at advisors.vanguard.com or by calling Vanguard toll-free at 800-522-5555.
+Updated performance information is available on our website for Financial Advisors at advisors vanguard.com or by calling Vanguard toll-free at 800-522-5555.